-An outreach team from the University of Manchester’s School of Computer Science has returned from a pilot project in Malawi, teaching computing in schools in the north of the country.
+An outreach team from the University of Manchester’s School of Computer Science has visited Malawi in central Africa, teaching computing in schools in the north of the country.

-It was a great experience all round, for the staff, CS students and schoolteachers on the team, and for the schools, where we met real enthusiasm from the teachers and from the schoolchildren too, who engaged well with the subject despite never having touched a computer, or even a keyboard before!
-They requested we taught throughout the weekends as well, which we did.
-The message for 2018 is “bigger and better”.
+It is a great experience all round, for the university staff, for CS students and for the UK schoolteachers in the team.
+In the Malawian schools, the teachers were very positive and we met real enthusiasm from the schoolchildren, who engaged well with the subject and eventually managed to program in text-based languages, despite never having touched a computer, or even a keyboard before!

 A Report on the Project covers both the 2017 visit and the 2018 visit, with insights into some key issues that arose including pedagogic approach, infrastructure, language, gender inequalities, and sustainability and scalability of impact.

-Here is a video record of the project.
+Here is a video record of Project Malawi 2017.

 Keep up to date with news and pics coming from Malawi @CAS_Manchester CAS Manchester

 The team of two staff and three students and have arrived successfully at Nkhata Bay – the site of their educational work – after 2 days of travel from Manchester.
 Other members of the team will be travelling to Malawi next weekend.